byterubpay/byterub-site/_posts/2018-01-20-logs-for-the-Community-meeting-held-on-2018-01-20.md

 **\<emesik>** multisig for example, or libwallet
 **\<emesik>** the code is here: https://github.com/emesik/monero-python
 **\<amiuhle>** Good to see a tests folder there :+1:
-**\<emesik>** and good news, the module is going to be ahead of Monero itself, already handling accounts and subaddresses
+**\<emesik>** and good news, the module is going to be ahead of ByteRub itself, already handling accounts and subaddresses
 **\<emesik>** any questions?
 **\<rehrar>** this conglomerate of passionate individuals is honestly the most inspiring thing.
 It may even inspire me to get involved and do something.
 **\<rehrar>** thank you emesik for the update!
 **\<rehrar>** Just a fun FFS to look at.
-If you liked the Monero Cat comics, the guy who made them opened a FFS proposal to make more (bigger): https://forum.getmonero.org/6/ideas/89764/i-d-like-to-develop-a-new-webcomic-series-starring-monerocat-and-the-justice-league-of-crypto
+If you liked the ByteRub Cat comics, the guy who made them opened a FFS proposal to make more (bigger): https://forum.getmonero.org/6/ideas/89764/i-d-like-to-develop-a-new-webcomic-series-starring-monerocat-and-the-justice-league-of-crypto
 **\<rehrar>** feel free to read it through and comment on it
 **\<rehrar>** Alright, we can move into 5.
 Open ideas time
-**\<rehrar>** This is a time where we as a community workgroup put our heads together and throw ideas out there about how to improve Monero, the community, and more.
+**\<rehrar>** This is a time where we as a community workgroup put our heads together and throw ideas out there about how to improve ByteRub, the community, and more.
 **\<rehrar>** So, have at it.
 Any ideas or things you want to say?
 **\<monerodesigns>** ok, i don't know if this is the best time, I just wanted to say hi...
-I'm the guy behind the Monero Designs wallpapers and those pizzaboy images...
+I'm the guy behind the ByteRub Designs wallpapers and those pizzaboy images...
 **\<monerodesigns>** and I just wanted to say thanks to everyone for the cool feedback and everything
-**\<serhack>** Hi monerodesigns and welcome to Monero community!
+**\<serhack>** Hi monerodesigns and welcome to ByteRub community!
 **\<monerodesigns>** I have a couple of new ideas in the works... if there's ever anyone that wants to reach out or anything, I'm very excited about monero... been following the project since january last year
-**\<serhack>** I would like to mark a little thing: Mastering Monero is basically a Monero Marketing Campaign by a book
+**\<serhack>** I would like to mark a little thing: Mastering ByteRub is basically a ByteRub Marketing Campaign by a book
 **\<serhack>** so if you have any ideas about marketing, please let us know!
 **\<emesik>** #dontbuymonero stickers on your local ATM ;)
 **\<monerodesigns>** anyway, just wanted to say that what made me start doing this was a reddit post a couple of months ago about how there aren't any posters like there are for bitcoin
 **\<monerodesigns>** that's it, rant over :)
 **\<emesik>** monerodesigns: coul you paste a link to your works, please?
 **\<monerodesigns>** i think what the community is doing now is the best thing it can be doing... just making others aware of this awesome project, without any hype or anything
-**\<cryptochangements>** gingeropolous made this reddit post https://www.reddit.com/r/Monero/comments/7rn6el/moneroworld_remote_nodes_geo_lists/?utm_source=reddit-android about moneroworld remote nodes. in there he mentions funding powerful servers for nodes.
+**\<cryptochangements>** gingeropolous made this reddit post https://www.reddit.com/r/ByteRub/comments/7rn6el/moneroworld_remote_nodes_geo_lists/?utm_source=reddit-android about moneroworld remote nodes. in there he mentions funding powerful servers for nodes.
 It looks like the general donation fund on moneroworld.com is where we can direct donations for anybody thay wants to.
 **\<monerodesigns>** monerodesigns.com (the website is a mess... this is just something I'm doing on the side... lol)
 **\<emesik>** monerodesigns: thx!
 **\<emesik>** I like them!